-To re-rate a client, you must complete a new CICP application.
+To re-rate a client, a new CICP application must be completed.

-Sometimes even though clients' financial situations may not have changed, they feel their initial ratings do not accurately reflect their current financial situations.
+Even though client's financial situation may not have changed, they feel their initial ratings do not accurately reflect their current financial situations.
 The CICP has several methods for changing a CICP client's initial rating.
 The methods are listed in order below: